asparatu/raspberrypi-media-server/README.md

 media_dir=A,/media/storage/music
 ```

-Enable the logging on the media server buy removing to **#** next to and leave the default values.
+We are going to enable few setting by removing the **#** front of the names, but do not change the default values.

 * **log_level**
 * **db_dir**